Fact Sheet H5

 Each of Victoria’s independent officers has a different area of responsibility.
 All but the Electoral Commissioner investigate matters of government activity or public interest as their main activity, while the Electoral Commissioner is an impartial overseer and organiser of Victoria’s elections.

-All five officers report on their findings and activities by tabling reports in Parliament.
+All six officers report on their findings and activities by tabling reports in Parliament.

 The Auditor-General conducts audits of public sector agencies to provide independent assurance to Parliament of their accountability and performance.
-They audit around 550 public sector organisations including Parliament, government departments, public bodies, superannuation funds, health services, universities and other educational institutions, municipal councils, and water authorities.
+The Auditor-General audits around 550 agencies including Parliament, government departments, public bodies, superannuation funds, health services, universities and other educational institutions, municipal councils, and water authorities.

 The Auditor-General conducts two different types of audits, financial and performance.
-Financial audits check that the organisation’s financial statements represent their situation accurately.
-Performance audits check that the organisation is achieving its goals, doing them well and doing them within the law.
+Financial audits check that an organisation’s financial statements represent its situation accurately.
+Performance audits check that an organisation is achieving its goals, doing them well and doing them within the law.

-The Ombudsman conducts investigations into government authorities’ actions.
-While the Auditor-General looks at whether government agencies are achieving their goals, the Ombudsman looks at their conduct and performance.
+The Ombudsman conducts investigations into public sector agencies’ actions.
+While the Auditor-General looks at whether these agencies are achieving their goals, the Ombudsman looks at their conduct and performance.

-Some investigations start from the Ombudsman’s own ideas.
-Some of them are in response to complaints.
+Some investigations start from the Ombudsman’s own ideas and some are in response to complaints.
 The Ombudsman can also investigate matters referred to them by one of the Houses of Parliament or by a parliamentary committee.

 The Electoral Commissioner is the head of the Victorian Electoral Commission, the organisation responsible for conducting state and local elections in Victoria.
-While the Electoral Commissioner doesn’t investigate things for the Parliament like the other independent officers do, they are important to the Parliament because they ensure that elections are conducted fairly.
+The Electoral Commissioner doesn’t investigate things for the Parliament like the other independent officers do.
+Instead the Electoral Commissioner is important to the Parliament because they ensure that elections are conducted fairly.

 The Electoral Commissioner is also one of three members of the Electoral Boundaries Commission, which reviews the size and boundaries of electorates and proposes changes.

-The Commissioner is the head of the Independent Broad-based Anti-corruption Commission (IBAC).
-IBAC investigates corruption in the Victorian public sector and police misconduct.
-This includes members of parliament, state and local governments and the judiciary.
-IBAC may start investigations on its own initiative, because of a complaint from members of the public or because of a notification from the head of a public sector body.
-IBAC also investigates complaints against government officers made under the Protected Disclosures Act 2012.
+The IBAC Commissioner is the head of the Independent Broad-based Anti-corruption Commission (IBAC).
+IBAC investigates corruption in the public sector and police misconduct, including members of parliament, state and local governments and the judiciary.
+IBAC may start investigations on its own initiative, because of a complaint from members of the public or because of a notification from the head of a public sector agency.
+IBAC also investigates complaints against public officers made under the Protected Disclosures Act 2012.
 These are commonly known as ‘whistleblower complaints’.

-The IBAC Commissioner also helps to prevent corruption by educating public bodies about corruption, good work practices and how people can be protected when making a complaint.
+The IBAC Commissioner also helps to prevent corruption by educating public sector agencies about corruption, good work practices and how people can be protected when making a complaint.

 ‘Coercive powers’ means having the power to make people appear as witnesses, or to make organisations provide documents as evidence.

-Several public sector bodies are allowed to use coercive powers, including the Auditor-General, IBAC Commissioner and Ombudsman, as well as other government bodies.
-The Inspector makes sure these people are using their powers appropriately and in accordance with the law.
+Several public sector agencies are allowed to use coercive powers, including the Auditor-General, IBAC Commissioner and Ombudsman.
+The Inspector makes sure these agencies and staff are using their powers appropriately and in accordance with the law.

 Appointing independent officers

-While independent officers are appointed by the government, they must be sworn in by the Speaker.
+While independent officers are appointed by the government, all, except the Parliamentary Budget Officer, must be sworn in by the Speaker.

 Reporting to Parliament

 Independent officers report to Parliament by tabling their reports.
 Most of these reports are on the results of an investigation, and occasionally an update on an investigation.
-The Electoral Commissioner also tables a report after conducting an election or byelection.
+The Electoral Commissioner also tables a report after conducting an election or by-election.
+The Parliamentary Budget Officer releases policy costings publically without needing to report to Parliament first.

-Most reports tabled by independent officers are Parliamentary Papers.
+Most reports tabled by independent officers are parliamentary papers.
 This gives them parliamentary privilege, which protects the authors from being sued over the contents.
-(See Fact Sheet F1: Documents tabled in the Assembly for more information on Parliamentary Papers.)

 Relationships with Parliamentary Committees

-Most independent officers have special relationships with different parliamentary committees.
+Most independent officers have special relationships with parliamentary committees.

-The Public Accounts and Estimates Committee (PAEC) is involved with the Auditor-General in several ways.
-PAEC recommends new candidates to appoint to the position of Auditor-General.
-The Auditor-General also consults with PAEC on audit topics.
+The Public Accounts and Estimates Committee (PAEC) is involved with the Auditor-General and the Parliamentary Budget Officer (PBO) in several ways.
+PAEC recommends new candidates to appoint to the position of Auditor-General and PBO.
+The Auditor-General consults with PAEC on audit topics.
+PAEC reviews the PBO's resourcing and how well the PBO performs its functions.

 The Accountability and Oversight Committee oversees the Ombudsman and reviews their performance.